digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

   :start-after: -- CREATE_FPML_SWAP_FIX_LEG_BEGIN
   :end-before: -- CREATE_FPML_SWAP_FIX_LEG_END

+As you can see, the
+:ref:`Daml SwapStream data type <type-daml-finance-interface-instrument-swap-fpml-fpmltypes-swapstream-38811>`
-As you can see, the Daml ``SwapStream`` data type matches the `swapStream FpML schema <https://www.fpml.org/spec/fpml-5-11-3-lcwd-1/html/confirmation/schemaDocumentation/schemas/fpml-ird-5-11_xsd/complexTypes/Swap/swapStream.html>`_.
+matches the `swapStream FpML schema <https://www.fpml.org/spec/fpml-5-11-3-lcwd-1/html/confirmation/schemaDocumentation/schemas/fpml-ird-5-11_xsd/complexTypes/Swap/swapStream.html>`_.
 Please note that the actual parsing from FpML to Daml is not done by this template.
 It has to be implemented on the client side.